 Cynthia Belliveau, featuring Hermès.
 Following a successful and award-winning acting career in Canada, where she starred in three long-running hit series, Cynthia Belliveau relocated to Hollywood and turned her attention to a lifelong passion, Interior Design.

 Objects, patterns, textures and colors beautifully balanced to have an undisciplined look are the hallmarks of Cynthia’s style.
 This style attracted a celebrity clientele including Will and Jada Pinkett Smith.
-Her work’s been published in numerous magazines including World of Interiors, Western Interiors and In Style.
+Her work has been published in numerous magazines including World of Interiors, Western Interiors and In Style.

 Cynthia’s most recent project is the first midcentury-modern building in Palm Springs, heralded “the most important building” there.
 Built by the father of modernism, Albert Frey in 1934, Cynthia has expertly completed what Palm Springs Life Magazine calls “the long-wished for restoration”.